lvkd84/GraphFP/README.md

 python train_gnn_predictive_old.py --root <path to prepared data> --alpha <weight parameter> --save_path <path to save pretrained model>
 ```

 To train with only the contrastive task, set `alpha` to 0.
 To train with both contrastive and predictive tasks, set `alpha` to between 0 and 1.
 To train with only predictive tasks, set `alpha` to 1.
+The dataset we prepared for pretraining can be accessed [here](https://drive.google.com/file/d/17QGpb3V3kQIDnqSraGBXYqt7KDVxXsEw).
+Unzip and specify `root` with the path to the unzipped folder.

 Similary, in `long-range`, run: